-Pursuant to section 773(a)(1)(B) of the Act and 19 CFR 351.414(c)(1) and (d), to determine whether ULMA's sales of the subject merchandise from Spain to the United States were made at less than NV, Commerce compared the constructed export price (CEP) and export price (EP) to the NV as described in the "Constructed Export Price," "Export Price," and "Normal Value" sections of this memorandum.
-As further explained below, we have preliminarily determined that ULMA made no CEP sales.
+Pursuant to section 773(a)(1)(B) of the Act and 19 CFR 351.414(c)(1) and (d), to determine whether ULMA's sales of the subject merchandise from Spain to the United States were made at less than NV, Commerce compared the export price (EP) to the NV as described in the "Export Price," and "Normal Value" sections of this memorandum.
+As further explained below, we have preliminarily determined that ULMA made no U.S. sales for which the use of constructed export price (CEP) is appropriate.